 16.1 Where our Sites contain links to other sites and resources provided by third parties, these links are provided for your information only.

 16.2 We have no control over the contents of those sites or resources.

 17.1 If you are a consumer, you have a legal right to cancel a Contract under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 during the period set out below in clause 17.3.
-This means that during the relevant period if you change your mind or decide for any other reason that you do not want to receive a service, you can notify us of your decision to cancel the Contract and receive a refund.
+This means that during the relevant period if you change your mind or decide for any other reason that you do not want to receive a service, you can notify us of your decision to cancel the Contract.